-In 1947 the company was bought by Arthur Jenkins, an optician from the UK, and the company remains in the family today, with brother Tony Jenkins at the helm.
-It was in 1967 that Lawrence Jenkins (Tony's brother) went to New York to work as a dispenser and learn the art of frame making.
+In 1947 the company was bought by Arthur Jenkin, an optician from the UK, and the company remains in the family today, with brother Tony Jenkin at the helm.
+It was in 1967 that Lawrence Jenkin (Tony's brother) went to New York to work as a dispenser and learn the art of frame making.

 In 1970 Lawerence was given £24,000 by Vision Unlimited to set up his own factory in London at his dad Arthurs premises.
 The company HQ is still based in London.

 When viewing our collection, it's interesting to note of the correlation between Anglo American frames and the leading styles marketed today.
 Vintage Anglo American frames are as stylish and fashionable now as they have ever been.
 A key influencer for the optical sector across the decades, Anglo American have always consistently balanced style and fashion, with high quality manufacturing.